ekhosuehip/Note-taking-api/Readme.md

 # Note-Taking API

-A simple RESTful API for creating, reading, and deleting notes using **Node.js, Express, TypeScript, and MongoDB**.
+A simple RESTful API for creating, reading, updating, and deleting notes using **Node.js, Express, TypeScript, and MongoDB**.

 ## Features
 - Create a new note
 - Retrieve all notes
+- Retrieve notes by category ID
 - Retrieve a single note by ID
+- Update a note by ID
 - Delete a note by ID

 ## Technologies Used